FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-02-10-separating-state-into-angular-modules-with-ngrx.md

 export class CustomerModule {}
 ```

-The customer reducer - customer is just a feature module name here - manipulates the whole customer state now.
-As our AppState did exactly that before, we can just move the reducer into the customer feature module and rename all the things.
+The customer reducer - customer is a feature module name here - manipulates the whole customer state now.
+As our AppState did exactly that before, we can move the reducer into the customer feature module and rename all the things.

 The interesting part is the `forFeature` method above.
 Let's take a look at this: